Subgraphs

 An example code using curl is as follows:

-Replace the url with the actual subgraph name, and determine the URL based on the actual situation.
+Replace the the URL based on the actual situation.

 Step 5: Analyze and Use the Response